Bee-7/kavimo-download/README.md

 # Kavimo Download
+# All credits goes to [Diphen-Hydramine](https://github.com/Diphen-Hydramine/kavimo-download)
 ## Quick start

-1) Download the latests version from [here](https://github.com/Diphen-Hydramine/kavimo-download/releases/download/v1.1.0/kavimo-download.exe).
+1) Download the latests version from [here](https://github.com/Bee-7/kavimo-download/releases/download/kavimo-download/kavimo-download.exe).
 2) Provide the iframe link to application.
 3) Have a happy ending :)